 Feast of Sant’Antonio Abate – Collelongo

-January 16 and 17.
+TO BE CONFIRMED.
 An ancient feast dated back over 400 years ago

 The feast of Sant’Antonio Abate is celebrated in many towns in Abruzzo.

 Visitors fascinated by the simple and solid values of the mountain and the immutable rituals can’t miss the Feast of Sant’Antonio Abate celebrated on January 16 and 17 for over 400 years in Collelongo, a small town in the mountainous area of the National Park of Abruzzo, in the province of L’Aquila.

 The feast of Sant’Antonio Abate di Collelongo is perhaps the oldest and the most dense of ancestral rituals and authentic traditions.